Michel Pereira: Ultimate Fighting Championship

 Pereira's third UFC opponent was Diego Sanchez whom he faced at UFC Fight Night 167 on 15 February 2020.
 Pereira dominated Sanchez for most of the fight but was disqualified for hitting Sanchez with an illegal knee while he was grounded.

 Pereira faced Zelim Imadaev on 5 September 2020 at UFC Fight Night 176.
 There was controversy during the weigh-ins as Imadaev slapped Pereira in the face, and both had to be restrained by the event's staff.
 Pereira dominated the fight, and slapped Imadaev back several times, before winning the fight via submission in the third round.
 This win earned him a Performance of the Night award.

 Pereira faced Khaos Williams on 19 December 2020 at UFC Fight Night 183.
 He won the fight via unanimous decision.

 Pereira faced Niko Price on 10 July 2021 at UFC 264.
 He won the fight via unanimous decision.

 Pereira was scheduled to face Muslim Salikhov on 15 January 2022 at UFC on ESPN 32.
 However, Salikhov withdrew from the bout for undisclosed reasons and the bout was cancelled.

 Pereira fought André Fialho on 22 January 2022 at UFC 270.
 He won the fight by unanimous decision.

-Pereira faced Santiago Ponzinibbio on May 21, 2022 at UFC Fight Night 206.
+Pereira faced Santiago Ponzinibbio on 21 May 2022 at UFC Fight Night 206.
 He won the fight via split decision.
 This fight earned him the Fight of the Night award.

-Pereira was scheduled to face Sean Brady on March 25, 2023, at UFC on ESPN 43.
-However, Brady pulled out in mid-February due to a tore groin and the bout was scrapped.
+Pereira was scheduled to face Sean Brady on 25 March 2023, at UFC on ESPN 43.
+However, Brady pulled out in mid-February due to a torn groin and the bout was scrapped.

+Pereira was scheduled to face Stephen Thompson on 29 July 2023 at UFC 291.
+However, at the weigh-ins, Pereira weighed at 174 pounds, 3 pounds over the non-title welterweight limit.
+As a result, the bout was scrapped.